 This complex is actually a remarkably photogenic necropolis where Amir Timur’s family members were buried, including the cousin of the prophet Muhammad, Kusam ibnu Abbas, who was believed to be either killed by one of his compatriots or beheaded by the Zoroastrians.
-Since the place is the mausoleum for Amir Timur’s family, the place invites visitors to come in for respite and contemplation, whereby each finely decorated arch, muqarnas (niche containing corbel resembling stalactites), tombstone and structure was beautifully built to commemorate the deceased.
+Since the place is the mausoleum for Amir Timur’s family, the place invites visitors to come in for respite and contemplation, whereby each finely decorated arch, muqarnas (domed niche decorated with corbels that resemble stalactites), tombstone and structure was beautifully built to commemorate the deceased.

 Bibi Khanum Mosque